-A. Teaching and service within the department
+A. Teaching and service within the Honors College

-The Dean or other designee such as the Associate Dean is responsible for the scheduling and assignment of all faculty members' professional responsibilities.
-He or she will offer faculty members an opportunity to meet annually before responsibilities are assigned, and will consult with the faculty member before responsibilities are assigned, to discuss the faculty member's preferences regarding assignments for teaching, research, service and other professional responsibilities, and anticipated resource needs.
-Faculty may request to adjust schedules or assignment, and scheduled assignments may be modified, provided that the Dean or other designee discusses changes with the faculty member before they are made and that changes are not made for arbitrary or capricious reasons.
+The Dean or other designee such as an Associate Dean is responsible for the scheduling and assignment of all faculty members' professional responsibilities.

+They will offer faculty members an opportunity to meet annually before responsibilities are assigned, and will consult with the faculty member before responsibilities are assigned, to discuss the faculty member's preferences regarding assignments for teaching, research, service and other professional responsibilities, and anticipated resource needs.
+Faculty may request to adjust schedules or assignment, and scheduled assignments may be modified, provided that the Dean or other designee discusses changes with the faculty member before they are made and that changes are made in accordance with the CBA and generally accepted practices at the University of Oregon.